mitchja23/startup/README.md

 * WebSocket - The websocket will be the friend actvity that is displayed when tasks are complete

 * Note - The games page itself has not been layouted since many of the games are going to be in java scipt so as of now they are just labeled game 1 2 and 3

+# CSS Deliverable

+* Header footer and main contant has be colored and formated to fit and look nice

+* Navigation elements have been moved under profile picture and became buttons

+* The Window itself is responise and looks goot on all devices

+* All the requirmeent html elements have been formatd such has database and websocket areas

+* All the text itself has been colored to fit the color scheme

+* Boarders were made for all the prize images and profile  picture was centered and rounded